The 5 Types of White Paint Colors

 THE DEPTH (VALUE) OF SOFT WHITE PAINT COLORS

 The SOFT WHITE range starts at approx. 82 LRV and goes up to 86 or so.
 If you go above 86, you’re in the bright whites.
-Go below 82, and you’re tip-toeing in the OFF-WHITE range.
+Go below 82, and you’re tiptoeing into the OFF-WHITE range, which is becoming increasingly popular for walls.

 DO SOFT WHITE PAINT COLORS HAVE UNDERTONES?

-As for the ACTUAL undertones, you’ll find a wide assortment that’ll vary depending on whether you have a WARM white or a COOL white, which we’ll be getting into shortly.
+As for the actual undertones, you’ll find a wide assortment that varies depending on whether you have a warm white or a cool white, which we’ll discuss shortly.

 This next photo shows Sherwin Williams Alabaster, another soft, warm white.
 If you compare Alabaster to a true white like Chantilly Lace, it will look almost CREAM; however, on its own, it looks like a SOFT, warm white.